 - Predictive analytics can help companies to determine the impact of unplanned events such as a transit labor strike on transportation utilization and the local economy.

-- Transit agencies can also understand how subway line closures, planned road-works or transit maintenance projects can affect public transport.
-They can then use this insight to plan the optimum change in transit schedules and communication strategy to deal with the impact.
+- Transit agencies can also understand how subway line closures, planned road-works, or transit maintenance projects can affect public transport.
+They can then use this insight to plan the optimum change in transit schedules and communication strategies to deal with the impact.

 - Identify and predict the likely occurrence of routine unplanned service incidents like a traffic accident or vehicle breakdown, and suggest optimum responses.